-Before becoming a yoga teacher, there are training courses that you must complete like the ones offered at Blooming Lotus Yoga.
+Before becoming a yoga teacher, there are specific training courses that you must complete, like the ones offered at Blooming Lotus Yoga.
 Completing a yoga teacher training course will get you the required certification that’ll help you qualify as a yoga teacher.

 But to get you started on the right track, here’s a short guide to help you prepare for the journey:

 Contemplate the idea of becoming a yoga teacher by taking a yoga retreat.
 You can undergo intensive yoga training and retreat at the same time, giving you the time and experience you need to make a decision to finally step up, kick-starting your yoga career.

 Complete An RYS 200-Hour Yoga Training

 The Yoga Alliance, a U.S.-based nonprofit organization for yoga teachers, sets requirements for aspiring yoga instructors to undergo a minimum of 200-hour yoga training from a Registered Yoga School (RYS).
 These standards and requirements are applicable for all international trainings.
 Sunshine Ross, founder of Awake Space Formation Prof Yoga, explains that “upon successful graduation of a YTT you will be able to register and once you receive your RYT200 certification, you can begin your teaching career.”

 Topics for yoga teacher training include five educational categories, which include the following: